vpon-sdk/vpon-sdk.github.io/jp/web/web-original-banner.jp.md

 # FAQ
 ---

-## Still can't see any ad
+## Still can't see any ads
 Please check the following items:

-* Please open the page by a mobile device instead of a personal computer.<br>
+* Please open the page with a mobile browser instead of a personal computer.
-* Clean the cache, delete cookie and reload the page.
+* Clean the cache, delete cookies and reload the page.

 ## Still can't solve it
-Open the debug mode and send all of  "Vpadn-" messages to [Vpon FAE]
+Turn on the debug mode and send all of  "Vpadn-" messages to [Vpon FAE]

 [Callback]: {{site.baseurl}}/jp/web/original-banner/#callback